amoffat/GetLostDocs/docs/blog/sun-time.md

   },
 ```

-### Breaking apart problems
+### 🧩 Breaking apart the problem

 Splitting larger problems into self-contained subproblems is still a critical human skill that helps reasoning-assisted development reach its full potential.
 The more conceptual space a reasoning session covers, the higher the chance for mistakes.
-And because every conclusion downstream of a mistake is also tainted (garbage in, garbage out), mistakes in reasoning are compounded.
+And because every conclusion downstream of a mistake is also tainted (garbage in, garbage out), mistakes in reasoning compound.

 Try to keep the reasoning sessions short and directed, and have a clear plan for migrating the output of one session into the input of the next session.

 !!! tip "Get involved!"

     Did you enjoy this post?
-Do you like games and decentralized creative collaboration?
-Please consider getting involved in [Get Lost](https://docs.getlost.gg/latest/about/), either as a player or a creator.
+Do you like gaming and decentralized creative collaboration?
+Please consider getting involved in [Get Lost](../about.md), either as a player or a creator.